jpoirier/picoc/README.md

 are implemented in a slightly limited way.

 ## `#define`
-define macros are implemented but have some limitations.
+Macros are implemented but have some limitations.
 They can only be used as part of expressions and operate a bit like functions.
 Since they're used in expressions they must result in a value.